• Skip to primary navigation

 TIPS FOR GARNISHING WITH SHREDDED APPLES: wait until right before serving to shred the apples.
 To prevent discoloration, prepare a bowl with a tablespoon or two of lemon juice.
 Shred the apple into the bowl and toss to coat.
 Drain and add to soup bowls.

-Filed Under: All Recipes, Entertaining, Lunch and Brunch, North America, Soup, Thanksgiving Recipes, The United States, Vegetarian Tagged With: gluten-free, holiday recipes, Thanksgiving
+Filed Under: All Recipes, American Food, Entertaining, Fall Favorites, Lunch and Brunch, North America, Soup, Thanksgiving Recipes, Vegetarian Tagged With: gluten-free, holiday recipes, Thanksgiving

 Reader Interactions